-- 20. The Allegheny faculty has always shouldered a special responsibility for the ongoing task of building and maintaining a learning community.
+- 30. The Allegheny Faculty has always shouldered a special responsibility for the ongoing task of building and maintaining a learning community.
 This responsibility cannot be divorced from teaching and research but is rather an extension of these.
 Faculty members share their knowledge and expertise with both students and colleagues through their teaching and research activities.
-By helping to develop and implement college policies, they demonstrate the responsibility of educated men and women to the larger community and create an environment which reflects the ideals of liberal arts learning.
-Some of the ways faculty members contribute to building and maintaining the academic community are: - Participating in departmental meetings and undertaking administrative tasks for the department. - Participating in faculty meetings and ceremonial occasions. - Serving on ad hoc and standing committees. - Providing advice and support to members of the administration. - Advising student groups. - 21.
-The faculty member should communicate frequently with his/her department chairperson concerning community service.
+By helping to develop and implement College policies, they demonstrate the importance of responsibility in shared governance. - 31.
+All new members of the Faculty shall complete a training session on the College Bylaws and Faculty Handbook as part of the orientation process for new faculty.
+Such training sessions shall be open to all members of the Faculty who wish to participate of their own volition but are required for new members of the Faculty.
+This training shall be facilitated by the Director of Faculty Development. - 32.
+Some of the ways faculty members may contribute to building and maintaining the academic community at the College include: participating in departmental and faculty meetings and in ceremonial occasions; undertaking administrative tasks for the department; serving on ad hoc and standing committees and working groups; providing advice and support to members of the administration; and advising student groups. - The faculty member should communicate frequently with their department chairperson concerning work towards maintaining the learning community.
 Faculty work on committees is too important to go unrecognized, and the chairperson must know what the faculty member is doing both to help assure equity in workload and be aware of the faculty member's willingness to serve and actual service in these important tasks.
+While other activities, such as those detailed below, may also constitute contributions to the broader learning community, they do not substitute for expected contributions to the College community. - 33.
+Additionally, faculty members may demonstrate contributions to a learning community by participating or sharing knowledge in the broader local and regional community.
+The College values thoughtful engagement with community partners which may take diverse forms and be documented in multiple ways. - 34.
+Faculty also may demonstrate contributions to a learning community by, among other activities, participating in professional organizations or societies, including serving in positions of leadership such as an officer in a national organization, mentoring colleagues at other institutions, editing a disciplinary journal, or conducting peer-review of academic works for journals, conferences, granting agencies, or other programs.